WPManageNinja/wpsocialninja-docs/guide/testimonials/how-to-collect-testimonials-with-fluent-forms.md

 ### Enter the Testimonial Details

 After clicking the button, a pop-up form will appear.
 Here, you can fill in all the details for the testimonial.
 Once you have entered all the information, click the **Save Testimonial** button at the bottom of the form to add it to your collection.
-After saving, your new testimonial will appear in the "**AllTestimonials**" list.
+After saving, your new testimonial will appear in the "**All Testimonials**" list.

 ![add testimonial ](/guide/public/images/testimonials/how-to-collect-testimonials-with-fluent-forms/add-testimonial-07.webp)